nhmoyo/unusual-options-activity/README.md

 ### `options-chain`

 Returns the full options chain for one or more tickers.
 Useful for building a complete picture of positioning across all strikes and expiries for a specific stock.
+Results are ordered by strike price ascending.

 ```json
 {